Internet-Based Credit Card Processing Policy

 No credit card numbers should be transmitted or stored in any other system, personal computer, or e-mail account.

-Exceptions to this policy may be granted only after a written request from the unit has been reviewed and approved by the Vice Provost for Administration and Finance and the Vice Provost for Information Services.
+Exceptions to this policy may be granted only after a written request from the unit has been reviewed and approved by the Chief Financial Officer and Vice Provost for Finance and the Chief Information Officer.

 Responsibilities of Information Services

 Provide a central secure server for the purpose of transacting electronic payments, and for data storage, as required for compliance with credit card company regulations (see Appendix I: eCommerce Server Compliance Requirements).

 Provide advice/how-to/tools to enable departments to clearly follow industry best practices for access, firewalls, patches, data storage, passwords, encryption, and security.